 Next, take all of the stickers off the page and stick just the tip of each one onto the edge of a bowl, a window ledge, or the edge of a box, etc.

 You could let your child take them off him/herself, but that depends on how well he/she can do that without ripping the sticker.
 And stickers with crazy shapes can make that hard.
 So, your choice… I went ahead and took them all off myself.

 Here are some more ways for kids to work on tricky fine motor skills!

 We learned very quickly that my son likes to make sure the sticker fits exactly in the right place.
 EXACTLY.
 And well, that’s kind of hard for a little kid, so he kept wanting to pull it off the page and of course it tore the cardstock.

 So I grabbed a sheet protector and that made it much easier to peel off in case he didn’t get it exactly right!
-(You could use a gallon-sized zip bag, too.)
+(You could use a gallon-sized freezer bag, too.)